llazzaro/chem-fingerprints/docs/api.rst

 The loader may reorder the fingerprints for better search performance.
 To prevent ordering, use reorder=False.

+The 'alignment' option specifies the alignment data alignment and padding size for each fingerprint.
+A value of 8 means that each fingerprint will start on a 8 byte alignment, and use storage space which a multiple of 8 bytes long.
+The default value of None determines the best alignment based on the fingerprint size and available popcount methods.

 :param reader: An iterator over (id, fingerprint) pairs
 :type reader: a string, file object, or (id, fingerprint) iterator
 :param metadata: The metadata for the arena, if other than reader.metadata